This post may contain affiliate links. Please read our disclosure policy.

-This gluten free olive oil cake has a bright, lemony flavor, just enough sweetness, and a richness unique to baking with olive oil.
+This gluten free olive oil cake has a tender crumb, bright, lemony flavor, just enough sweetness, and a richness unique to baking with olive oil.
 It stays fresh on the counter for days, and you can make it dairy free with ease!

-What makes this gluten free olive oil cake special
+What makes this cake work

 Olive oil has a distinct flavor, so it's not commonly used in baking sweets.
 In fact, even oil-based cakes, like our gluten free carrot cake, are typically made with a neutral-tasting oil, like canola, vegetable, grapeseed, or peanut oil.